 3. It will open DirectX Diagnostic Tool.
-Under the System Information, you will find the DirectX version, in most cases, it will be Direct X 12.
-If not, go to Microsoft and download DirectX updater.
+Under the System Information, you will find the DirectX version.
+In most cases, it will be Direct X 12.
+If not, go to Microsoft and download the DirectX updater.

-If your PC supports the DirectX version 12 then it will update the driver, if not you won’t be able to install Windows 11.
+In case your PC supports DirectX version 12, then it will update the driver.
+If not, you won’t be able to install Windows 11.

 Check TPM (Trusted Platform Module) Version

 TPM is a secure cryptoprocessor mainly designed to secure your hardware through an integrated cryptographic key.
-It is a small chip on your motherboard, Microsoft wants you to have TPM 2.0 before upgrade to Windows 11.
+It is a small chip on your motherboard.
+Microsoft wants you to have TPM 2.0 before upgrading to Windows 11.

 1. Press the Win+R key to open the Run dialog box.